 Some of the dishes will be inspired by the work The Perfect Place to Grow has done with young refugees in Margate, alongside dishes created by trainees from Thanet.

-Based within a disused Victorian morgue that was once home to Emin’s art school, The Perfect Place to Grow was set up last year by Angela’s owner Lee Coad.
+Based within a disused Victorian morgue on the site of Emin's art school TKE Studios, The Perfect Place to Grow was set up last year by Angela’s owner Lee Coad.

 “This project is happening exactly a year on from myself and Harry (Ryder, of Margate’s Bottega Caruso) launching the project.
 The training kitchen is only open sporadically so it’s the first time we’ve done anything like it.
 It’s designed to show people what we are doing and raise funds,” says Coad, who also runs the more casual Dory’s.